NCAS-CMS/cf-python/docs/source/performance.rst

   calculating the weights once and re-using them:

   .. code-block:: python
-     :caption: *For a list of fields 'fl' with the same horizontal domain, regrid them all to the domain defined by field 'dst' using pre-computed regridding weights.*
+     :caption: *Regrid a list of fields with the same horizontal domain using pre-computed regridding weights.*

      >>> weights = fl[0].regrids(dst, method='conservative', return_operator=True)
      >>> regridded = [f.regrids(weights) for f in fl]

+* **Aggregation**

+  When two or more field or domain constructs are aggregated to form a single construct, either by `cf.aggregate` or `cf.read` (the latter calls the former by default), the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared non-lazily to ascertain if the aggregation is possible.

+..

 * **Reading compressed-by-convention datasets from disk**

-  When reading from files datasets that have been compressed by convention (such as compression by gathering, or some discrete sampling geometries), the compression metadata (such as the "list" array for compression by gathering) is read into memory during the `cf.read` operation.
+  When reading from files datasets that have been compressed by convention (such as compression by gathering, or some discrete sampling geometries), the compression metadata, such as the "list" array for compression by gathering, are read from disk non-lazily during the `cf.read` operation.

 ----